 Faith in God leads to obedience.
 Isaiah saw a vision of God’s throne room and responded by answering God’s call for Him to be His spokesman with obedience.
 Abraham had faith in God’s provision and obeyed God when he was asked to sacrifice Isaac.

 If we trust in God, have a humble attitude to worship Him, our lives will also be characterized by obedience.
 So what is God asking you to do this Christmas?
 Is there some area of your life that is going on in disobedience to what you know God wants you to do?
 Are you really putting Him in first place?
 Are you willing to obey in the simple everyday things as well as the life-changing decisions?
-If each of us think about our own lives, I am pretty sure we can come up with some areas where we need to obey Him better.
+If each of us thinks about our own lives, I am pretty sure we can come up with some areas where we need to obey Him better.
 Give God a gift for Christmas.
 Give God your whole life as a living sacrifice.

-3. Herod – We know quite a bit out Herod from other historical sources.
+3. Herod – We know quite a bit about Herod from other historical sources.
 Those sources agree with what we read here in Matthew.
 They portray Herod as a paranoid, power-hunger, cruel, tyrant.
 He was born around 73 BC.
 Which means he would have been almost 70 years old here and near the end of his life.
 He was granted the title “King of Judea” by Rome and was therefore a vassal under the Roman Empire.
-He had a 2000 soldier personal body guard and also employed secret police to keep an eye on the populace.
+He had a 2000 soldier personal bodyguard and also employed secret police to keep an eye on the populace.
 He had his wife and two of his own sons killed.

 We can understand Herod’s motives for wanting to find Jesus.
 But from a deeper perspective, it is also true that Herod was one more manifestation of Satan’s opposition to the Lord.
 We can view the Old Testament as a record of Satan’s attempts to mislead God’s chosen people and even extinguish the line of Jesus’ ancestors so that He could never be born.

-Genesis 6 is one of the first attacks along these lines as the “sons of god” went in to the daughters of men.
+Genesis 6 is one of the first attacks along these lines as the “sons of god” went into the daughters of men.
 This could have been an attempt by Satan to pollute the line of Adam.
-Throughout the Old Testament many attempts were made against the Israelites (such as the Egyptian Pharaoh ordering the murder of every Hebrew male baby, the Babylonian exile, Athiliah’s almost successful attempt to wipe out the entire line of kings, and Haman’s attempt to kill all Jews.)
+Throughout the Old Testament, many attempts were made against the Israelites (such as the Egyptian Pharaoh ordering the murder of every Hebrew male baby, the Babylonian exile, Athiliah’s almost successful attempt to wipe out the entire line of kings, and Haman’s attempt to kill all Jews.)
 The attempt by Herod to kill all the male babies in Bethlehem is one more prong of this attack.
 However, all of them failed because God protected His children.

 3. The Star – What was this star?
 Many people have tried to answer this question and many explanations have been offered.
-From the text we can see that they followed the star and that it stood over the place where Jesus was.
+From the text, we can see that they followed the star and that it stood over the place where Jesus was.
 It is impossible for people to find such a specific and localized place from a star so far away.
 It must have been in the atmosphere close enough to the earth that people could look up at it and know whether they were directly below it or not.
 In that case, it was a supernatural phenomenon.
 It was a manifestation of God’s power.
-In this case it could not have been an actual star (ie: like the sun).
+In this case, it could not have been an actual star (ie: like the sun).
 But it appeared like a star.
 It looked like a star.
 We also use the word star to describe small objects that have a similar appearance to a star.

 The main point here though is that God was leading the magi to Himself.
 He will use whatever way is necessary to lead those people He has chosen to Himself.
 He does not want us to be blind and aimless, lost and purposeless.
 He provided the pillar of cloud for the Israelites to lead them.
 He provided the star to lead the magi.
 He will also lead us and direct us.
 He is the good shepherd.
-He will not leas us astray.
+He will not lead us astray.

 II.
 Jesus’ family flees to Egypt to escape Herod (13-23)